jayanthkoushik/corgy/docs/corgy.types.md

 of a file stream.
 The file must exist, and will be opened in binary mode.
 `ValueError` is raised if this fails.
 An `atexit` handler will be registered to close the file on program termination.

 User directory and environment variable expansion is performed on the path.
-To disable this behavior, set class attributes `do_expanduser` and `do_expandvars` to `False` respectively.

-### _class_ corgy.types.OutputDirectory(path)
-`Path` sub-class representing a directory to be written to.

-* **Parameters**

-    **path** – Path to a directory.

-If the path does not exist, a directory with the path name will be created (including any parent directories). `ValueError` is raised if this fails, or if the path is not a directory, or if the directory is not writable.

-User directory and environment variable expansion is performed on the path.
-To disable this behavior, set class attributes `do_expanduser` and `do_expandvars` to `False` respectively.

-### _class_ corgy.types.LazyOutputDirectory(path)
-`OutputDirectory` sub-class that does not auto-initialize.

-Useful for “default” folders, which only need to be created if an alternative is not provided. `init` must be called on instances to ensure that the directory exists.

-User directory and environment variable expansion is performed on the path.
-To disable this behavior, set class attributes `do_expanduser` and `do_expandvars` to `False` respectively.

-### _class_ corgy.types.InputDirectory(path)
-`Path` sub-class representing a directory to be read from.

-* **Parameters**

-    **path** – Path to a directory.

-The directory must exist, and will be checked to ensure it is readable.
-`ValueError` is raised if this is not the case.

-User directory and environment variable expansion is performed on the path.
-To disable this behavior, set class attributes `do_expanduser` and `do_expandvars` to `False` respectively.

-### _class_ corgy.types.IODirectory(path)
-`Path` sub-class representing an existing directory to be read from/written to.

-* **Parameters**

-    **path** – Path to a directory.

-The directory must exist, and will be checked to ensure it is readable and writeable. `ValueError` is raised if this is not the case.

-User directory and environment variable expansion is performed on the path.
 To disable this behavior, set class attributes `do_expanduser` and `do_expandvars`